anonymoususdm2/anonymoususdm2.github.io/index.md

 </table>
 <br>

-### Spoken responses (with ground-truth text response, used for MOS and P-MOS evaluations)
+### Spoken responses (with ground-truth text response)
 #### Sample 1
 Input User Audio
 <audio controls>
   <source src="wavs/DailyTalk_ground_truth_text/1_user.wav" type="audio/wav">
 </audio>

-User: Linda?
-Is that you?
-I haven't seen you in ages!
+User: are you even glad that we get to buy new clothes too?

-Text to generate: **Hi George!
-It's good to see you!**
+Text to generate: **ah, that's all part of the fun. what do you think of these shorts?**

 <table>
 	<thead>